 Unlike skydiving or hang gliding, there are no hard safety standards for balloon operators.
 Some companies require customers to sign a liability waiver before their flight.

 Others do not, which can mean that if something goes wrong with your hot air balloon ride, you might have no legal recourse whatsoever.
-That’s why it’s important to ask about safety precautions when booking a hot air balloon ride and make sure your pilot meets industry standards.
+That’s why it’s important to ask about safety precautions when booking this corporate event ride and make sure your pilot meets industry standards.

 How much does a hot air balloon ride cost?